the-teachingRSE-project/competencies/survey.md

 is an open-source, peer-reviewed journal of digital humanities edited in English, Spanish, French, and Portuguese.
-It publishes hands-on tutorials on shell, Python, and software specialized for digital humanities.
+It publishes hands-on tutorials on shell, Python, and software specialised for digital humanities.

 ### FAIRness of RSE-related (open) educational resources(OER)